International Thriller Writers

 International Thriller Writers (ITW), was founded October 9, 2004, at Bouchercon XXXV, the "World Mystery and Suspense Conference", in Toronto, Ontario, Canada.
 Six months later, some 150 authors with more than one billion books sold worldwide had joined the organization as founding members.
-As of October 5, 2014, the organization's website boasts more than 3,100 members in 28 countries.
+As of October 5, 2014, the organization's website said it had more than 3,100 members in 28 countries.

 History

 On October 9, 2004, at Bouchercon XXXV, the "World Mystery and Suspense Conference", in Toronto, Ontario, Canada, International Thriller Writers was founded.
 The organization was founded by Gayle Lynds and David Morrell and they became the organization's first co-presidents.